JPMorgan Becomes First US Bank Approved for Majority-owned Securities Venture in China

 The US bank announced on Tuesday that the China Securities Regulatory Commission (CSRC) had approved its launch of a majority-owned joint-venture (JV) to provide securities brokerage, investment advisory, underwriting and sponsorship services.

-JPMorgan originally applied for the JV in May 2018, without revealing details on who its minority Chinese partner.
+JPMorgan originally applied for the JV in May 2018, without revealing details on the identity of its minority Chinese partner.

 Since early 2018 China has touted its push for greater opening of its financial sector, amidst intensifying trade tensions with the United States.